1severus1/ovs-project/README.md

 ./openvswitch-2.14.0/lib/ofp-actions.c
 ./openvswitch-2.14.0/ofproto/ofproto-dpif-xlate.c

-You can directly see these three files in ovs-
+You can directly see these three files in ovs-project folder.

+You can compile in openvswitch-2.14.0 folder with these three files already in.